arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Howaretheeffectsofteachingonlearningtobemeasured/Whatstandardsareusedtoevaluatetheresultsofanexperimentalanalysis/Theaccuracyofthemeasureofexperimentaleffects/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The accuracy of the measure of experimental effects "
+title: 'The accuracy of the measure of experimental effects '
-nav_order: Theaccuracyofthemeasureofexperimentaleffects
-has_children: false
 ---
 # The accuracy of the measure of experimental effects